Want to learn how to start a food blog? Follow these 9 easy steps Dustin and Lacey used to create a six figure food blog and quit their jobs.

 Step 7: Use A Recipe Plugin & Include Nutritional Information

-If you are a food blogger you have to have a recipe plugin.
+If you are a food blogger, you need a recipe plugin.
 But, it’s also pretty much a requirement that you provide nutritional information on your site now.
 Users expect it and Google rewards it.
 We use WP Recipe Maker and it has been great.
 Easy to use and they creators do a good job keeping it maintained.

 The paid version allows you to do things like have adjustable servings, nutrition labels and ingredients links.